Brookside, New Jersey

-Brookside (once called Waterstreet) is a historic unincorporated community within Mendham Township in Morris County, New Jersey, United States.
-It is located approximately 6 mi west of Morristown.
-It is close to the Washington Valley Historic District in neighboring Morris Township.
+Brookside (once called Waterstreet) is a historic unincorporated community and census-designated place (CDP) located within Mendham Township in Morris County, in the U.S. state of New Jersey.
+It is located approximately 6 mi west of Morristown, the county seat.

-The settlement appeared on maps as early as 1777.
-A portion of the Patriots' Path, the trail George Washington and his troops marched on, runs through Brookside's woods along the Whippany River.

-Brookside was noted as a postal village in 1882.
-In 1883, the population was 187.
-The Brookside Post Office, which at one time was also a general store and gas station, is still the social hub of the village.
-Many residents stop there daily to collect their mail.
-In 1996, most of the village was listed on the National Register of Historic Places as the Brookside Historic District.

 In the Forbes magazine 2009 ranking of the Most Expensive ZIP Codes in the United States, Brookside was ranked as the 10th most expensive in the country, with its median home sale price of $3,121,115.

+It was first listed as a CDP in 2020 census with a population of 1,767.

 Historic district

 The Brookside Historic District is a historic district encompassing the village.
 The district was added to the National Register of Historic Places on February 16, 1996, for its significance in architecture, industry, and community development from 1780 to 1942.
-It includes 114 contributing buildings, 6 contributing structures, and 8 contributing sites.
+It includes 114 contributing buildings, six contributing structures, and eight contributing sites.

+Geography

+Brookside is in southern Morris County, in the eastern part of Mendham Township.
+It is bordered to the west by Mendham Borough and to the east by Morris Township.
+New Jersey Route 24 (Mendham Road) forms the southern edge of the Brookside CDP, and leads west into Mendham and east to Morristown.

+According to the U.S. Census Bureau, the Brookside CDP has an area of 2.42 sqmi, of which 0.01 sqmi, or 0.58%, are water.
+The Whippany River, an east-flowing tributary of the Passaic River, runs through the center of Brookside.
+It is joined from the north by Harmony Brook in the center of town.

 Culture

 The yearly "Brookside 4th of July" Parade, sponsored by the Community Club, has been a communal event since 1923.
 It includes floats made by community groups and families, a lawnmower brigade, fire departments and ambulance squads from all over the region, farm animals, a pooch parade, and both rock and marching bands.
 It starts at 9 am from the intersection of Dogwood Drive and Tingley Road, then down East Main Street to the Community Club Field where food, games, and activities for people of all ages await.

 The Annual Clam Bake, sponsored by the Brookside Engine Company #1, is also held at the Community Club Field on the second Saturday in September.
 Other events and programs are often offered by the Mendham Township Library, located on the 1st floor of the municipal building on West Main Street in Brookside.
 The library website and bulletin board in town hall usually contain a list of events and contact information to RSVP.

+A picture of the post office is featured on the first edition cover of American Pastoral.

 Demographics

+Brookside first appeared as a census designated place in the 2020 U.S. census.

+2020 census

-As of the 2010 United States Census, the 07926 ZIP Code Tabulation Area for Brookside had a population of 120.
+As of the 2010 United States census, the 07926 ZIP Code Tabulation Area for Brookside had a population of 120.